Zeyu-Li/blog/_posts/2022-04-02-april-update.md

 ### Job

-Currently have a good time at Intuit and looking forward to actually going in person in May.
+Currently having a good time at Intuit and looking forward to actually going in person in May.
 This will be my first time in the office and I am so excited to finally meet some people in person rather than on zoom.
 From the posts on Slack I see some very exciting events going on in the office so far that I wasn't part of so it is my destiny to partake in those fun events soon.

 In addition to the main job, I'm gonna start a business for my freelancing mostly, so that will be exciting since I have much to do and I'm excited for what comes next!
 Currently looking ahead and trying to get some freelancing clients under my company so if you know anyone, [📞me](mailto:hello@andrewli.site)